Skip to content

 Consumer Resources

-Home care encompasses a wide range of health and social services.
-These services are delivered at home to recovering, disabled, chronically, or terminally ill persons in need of medical, nursing, social, or therapeutic treatment, and/or assistance with the essential activities of daily living.
-Generally, home care is appropriate whenever a person prefers to stay at home but needs ongoing care that cannot easily or effectively be provided solely by family and friends.
+Home care encompasses a wide range of health and social services delivered at home to individuals who are recovering, disabled, chronically, or terminally ill.
+These services provide medical, nursing, social, or therapeutic treatment, and assistance with essential daily living activities.
+Home care is appropriate for those who prefer to stay at home but need ongoing care that cannot be effectively provided solely by family and friends.

 Home care is available to:

-• Chronically ill infants and children who are receiving sophisticated medical treatment in their loving and secure home environments; and,
+• Infants and Children: Chronically ill infants and children receive sophisticated medical treatments in their loving and secure home environments, ensuring they grow and thrive surrounded by family.

-• Adults and children diagnosed with terminal illnesses are also being cared for at home, receiving compassion and maintaining dignity at the end of life.
+• Terminally Ill Patients: Adults and children diagnosed with terminal illnesses receive compassionate care at home, allowing them to maintain dignity and comfort at the end of life.

 Home care is cost-effective.
-Numerous studies have shown that home care is generally the most cost-effective care option.
-Used prior to, in place of, or after hospitalization, home care can reduce the length-of-stay and save money over the course of an illness.
+Numerous studies have demonstrated that home care is generally the most cost-effective care option available.
+Whether used before, instead of, or after hospitalization, home care can significantly reduce the length of hospital stays and save money over the course of an illness.
+By receiving medical and personal care at home, patients avoid the high costs associated with prolonged hospital stays and nursing home admissions.
+Home care provides a financially sensible solution for managing long-term health needs without compromising the quality of care.

 Home care keeps families together.
-The joy of being with loved ones is particularly important in times of illness, and keeping families together has a positive social and economic impact on our communities.
+The joy of being with loved ones is particularly important during times of illness.
+Home care allows patients to stay close to their families, providing emotional support and comfort that is crucial for recovery and quality of life.
+Keeping families together during challenging times has a positive social and economic impact on communities, strengthening family bonds and reducing the strain on public healthcare resources.

 Understanding the different types of services available for home care can be confusing, to say the least.
 The following list is designed to clear up some of the confusion.